-Product Outsourcing Requires an Approach Different from that to Other Software Outsourcing Projects, But Many Companies Are Still Precariously Unaware of This
+Product Outsourcing Requires an Approach that Is Different from that to Other Software Outsourcing Projects, But Many Companies Are Still Precariously Unaware of This

 Outsourcing being all the rage these days, it is increasingly more difficult to find an area of business that has proven impervious to its lure and advances.
-Customer service, legal and accounting needs, administrative activities, financial, HR and IT operations, - you name it, - are all outsourced by many businesses, - large and small alike.
-According to Statista.com, the global outsourced services market stood at some 88$ billion in 2017, having peaked at $ 104.6 billion back in 2014.
+Customer service, legal and accounting needs, administrative activities, financial, HR and IT operations, — you name it, — are all outsourced by many businesses, — large and small alike.
+According to Statista.com, the global outsourced services market stood at some 92.5 billion USD in 2019, having peaked at 104.6 billion USD back in 2014.

 What do they miss to know, and what should you be aware of to receive a good product with sufficient longevity and a competitive edge?